Today is National POW/MIA day, honoring prisoners of war and those still missing in action.

 While in Vietnam, he also trained radar intercept officers, and continued to train them when he returned home to Naval Air Station Glynco in Georgia.
 He made captain in 1968, and his second tour in Vietnam began in April 1969 with VMFA 542, the Tigers, flying as RIO for Lt.
 Col. Smith.
 Flanigan was the senior RIO there, with several thousand hours of flight time.

 On Aug.
 19, Smith and Flanigan in their F-4 “Pigment 50-2” took off from Da Nang as photo reconnaissance escort to an area near Phu Thuy, Quang Binh, (then North) Vietnam.
 Smith made one run over the target, but never rendezvoused with the reconnaissance plane for a second run.
 Search and rescue operations continued for three weeks, but the plane, Lt.
 Col. Smith, or Capt.
-Flanigan was not found.
+Flanigan were not found.
 Martha Flanigan received a telegram: “I deeply regret to confirm that your husband became missing in action … On behalf of the United States Marine Corps I extend our sincere sympathy.”
 Flanigan left behind Martha; two daughters – Audrey and Cynthia; and a son Russell, along with extended family and friends who had questions for many years.

 Those questions began to be answered 20 years later in 1989, when remains believed to belong to Capt.
 Flanigan were repatriated.
 It wasn’t until the mid-1990s that mitochondrial DNA testing was available to positively identify Capt.
 Flanigan, and he was returned home to Florida.
 The family set a late summer date for an internment in the the cemetery in his home of Winter Haven, FL, and Audrey invited me to attend along with others who had worn her father’s bracelet for so long and had been in touch with his family.
 I was in Kansas, eight months pregnant, and the doctor wouldn’t let me travel even though I begged to go.